Charissa Smith holistic veterinarian supplies both European herbs and Traditional Chinese Herbal Medicine when treating animals.

 Herbs provide a cheap, ever present source of insect control.

 1. Only 10% of a pet's flea or mite burden is present at one time on the pet

 2. Fleas and lice live in the pet's environment.
 The pet is dinner, not home, to the flea.
 Once the louse attaches, the pet is its home.Mites also hop on and off.
 Depleted soils eg of sulphur, are attractive to fleas and mites.
 Old hay and mulch is loved by mites.
 Immature ticks can be carried on blankets, they also hop on and off.

 3. Fleas cannot live and breed as easily in the home if it is carpet free, a vaccuum cleaner is a flea's greatest enemy...put anti flea herbs into the vacuum bag, and empty straight away.
 The vibration of a vaccuum cleaner may cause flea egg hatching, repeat repeat repeat vacuuming.
 Remember the car.

 4 Ticks carry other diseases.

 Read more about Herbs for Insect Control.

-Charissa gave an interesting presentation to the Veterinary Conference in Melbourne in 2002.
-She discribed the supportive treatment of tick disease using nutriceuticals, herbal medicines, homeopathy and acupuncture.
-These medicines do not replace the adminstration of anti-tick serum and hospitalization, but can make improvement in the animal's health.
-There has been no research in animals as to the efficacy of these medicines in the treatment of ixodes holocyclus poisoning.
-Their use is based on experience, research which has been done into the effects of the medicines, and communication with other veterinarians. ( read more).
+There has been little research in animals as to the efficacy of these medicines in the treatment of ixodes holocyclus poisoning.
+Their use is based on experience, research which has been done into the effects of the medicines, and communication with other veterinarians

 The Acacia Tree for which Acacia country and Acacia Animal Care have been named is an example of a tree which includes a wide range of species providing different herbal therapies.